 Obtuse Angle of a Parallelogram

-The opposite angles of a parallelogram are parallel to each other.
+The opposite angles of a parallelogram are congruent to each other.
 A Parallelogram has parallel sides.
 It means that two angles will be acute and two angles will be obtuse.
-Since the parallelogram leans over, the angle measure of the obtuse angle will be greater, and the measure of acute angle will be smaller.
+Since the parallelogram leans over, the angle measure of the obtuse angle will be greater, and the measure of the acute angle will be smaller.
 Here, ∠A and ∠C are the acute angles, whereas ∠B and ∠D are the obtuse angles.

 Obtuse Angle Examples